warpcode/docker-base-image/README.md

 This script is tested using Docker's Buildx CLI plugin to test multiple architectures

 ## Usage
-To install to the docker image, the following commands can be used Replace `{VERSION}` with the version you wish to install
+To install to the docker image, the following commands can be used.
+Replace `{VERSION}` with the version you wish to install
 ```
 ADD https://github.com/warpcode/docker-base-image/releases/download/v{VERSION}/release.tar.gz /tmp/release.tar.gz